City of Los Angeles Seal

 While not yet visible in much of the economic data, particularly in the job market data, worries about a recession continue to mount.
 It is therefore prudent that the City preserve a robust Reserve Fund to weather any potential future economic crises without enduring a round of destabilizing cuts.
 The Reserve Fund started Fiscal Year 2021-22 at 8.6 percent with a record-high balance of $647.0 million.
 The City began the Fiscal Year 2022-23 at 8.1 percent of the General Fund Budget or $602 million.
 The pathway to maintaining the City’s long-term fiscal health is to abide by the City’s Financial Policies in maintaining the cumulative value of the Reserve Fund, the Budget Stabilization Fund, and the UB line item for mid-year adjustments at an amount equal to at least 10 percent of budgeted General Fund revenues.
 Based on the Reserve Fund balance as of July 1, 2022, the City began the Fiscal Year 2022-23 with budgetary reserves totaling 11.0 percent of budgeted General Fund revenues.

-This Preliminary Financial Report is organized in four distinct sections, as stated and described below:
+This Preliminary Financial Report is organized in four distinct sections, as outlined in the following sections:

 1. Revenues and Expenditures: A discussion of the fiscal year ended 2021-22, including trend analysis, notable changes from prior years, and financial performance relative to the Budget;